Jack Hunt (footballer): Bristol City

 On 6 July 2018, it was announced that Hunt had joined fellow Championship side Bristol City.
 He joined the Robins for an undisclosed fee, signing a three-year contract.

 on 14 May 2021, Hunt left Bristol City following the expiration of his contract thus making him a free agent.

 Return to Sheffield Wednesday

 On 22 July 2021, Hunt sealed a return to Sheffield Wednesday.
 Hunt would confirm he signed a one-year deal with a one-year option based on promotion back to the Championship.
 He would make his second competitive debut for Sheffield Wednesday on 1 August 2021, at home to former club Huddersfield Town.
 Hunt would score his first goal for Wednesday across both spells at the club on 26 March 2022 against Cheltenham Town.
 After missing out on promotion during the playoffs, the club would offer him a new contract following the end of the 2021–22 season, signing a new contract in June 2022.

+On 19 May 2023, Hunt scored the winning penalty to send Sheffield Wednesday to the 2023 EFL League One play-off final.
+Following promotion back to the EFL Championship it was confirmed that Hunt would be released following the end of his contract.

+Bristol Rovers

+On 17 August 2023, Hunt signed for League One club Bristol Rovers on a two-year deal.
+On 23 September 2023, he scored his first goal for the club with the second in a 4–1 victory over Wigan Athletic, a performance rated 9/10 by local journalists.

+Having failed to make an appearance since suffering a calf muscle tear on 2 November 2024, new manager Iñigo Calderón revealed in January 2025 that Hunt had since returned to full fitness but had fallen out of favour and there was the possibility of him leaving the club before the end of the transfer window.
+On 2 February 2025, he made his first appearance in three months, impressing in a 3–1 victory over Peterborough United.
+Following relegation, he was released at the end of the 2024–25 season.

+In July 2025 he joined Bradford City on trial, including joining the club's training camp in Austria.

+Stockport County

+On 18 November 2025, Hunt joined League One club Stockport County on a short-term deal until January 2026.